Have you ever been sick, or caring for someone and needed some some extra help?

 Mainly high protein foods and a few treats.

-One time this same mom asked me to watch her other children because she had to take her son to his doctors appointment.
-While she was gone, I arranged with other women in our church to come in for a cleaning blitz.
+Another time this same mom asked me to watch her other children because she had to take her son to his doctors appointment.
+While she was gone, I arranged with other women in our church to come in for a cleaning blitz who had wanted to help, but didn’t know what they could do.

-It’s a cherished memory of showing love and support, and an example of how to involve others.
+It’s a cherished memory of how to involve others.

 What if I SAY or DO the wrong thing?